aau-daisy/solvedb/README.md

 postgres=# CREATE EXTENSION solverlp;
 postgres=# CREATE EXTENSION solversw;
 ```
 If no error message is shown, the solvers are succesfully installed.
+Note, other SolveDB solvers are installed analogously.

 ## Running the tests

+We provide examples of SolveDB problems in the [DemoQueries](DemoQueries) folder, as well as a number of user-defined solvers in the [DemoSolvers](DemoSolvers) folder.

-To utilize the system it is possible to use the default terminal-based PostgreSQL interface (psql).
+To solve these example problems as well as any other user-specified problems, it is possible to use the default terminal-based PostgreSQL interface (psql).
 Alternatively, pgAdmin provides a graphical front-end for interfacing with SolveDB (PostgreSQL).
 Any version of pgAdmin is compatible with SolveDB, however to have SolveDB syntax highlights in the pgAdmin SQL editor we suggest to compile pgAdmin3 from source.
 More information in the Section *Setup pgAdmin3 with solveDB* below.

-We provide examples of SolveDB in the [DemoQueries](DemoQueries) folder.

 ### Setup pgAdmin3 with SolveDB
 PgAdmin3 can be used as a GUI for SolveDB (PostgreSQL).
 In the following, we provide instructions on how to compile pgAdmin3 on SolveDB, in order to enable SolveDB syntax highlighting in the graphical SQL editor.
 The compliation of pgAdmin on SolveDB requires the wxGTK-2.8.12 library (it has not been tested work with later versions).
 Other additional libraries are required.